 Analyze Individual Elements

 Individual elements such as the foreground, background, and subjects are worth examining in a painting.
-Check the colors used and identify whether they’re warm or cool.
 Consider checking the undertones since they help determine ambiguous colors that often appear neutral.

 Consider Lighting and Shadows